What is forex trading?

 Forex, also known as foreign exchange or FX trading, is the conversion of one currency into another.
-Take a closer look at everything you’ll need to know about forex trading, including what it is, how it works and the ways that you can trade forex with IG.
+Take a closer look at everything you’ll need to know about forex, including what it is, how you trade it and how leverage in forex works.

 Are you ready to start forex trading?